The 10 Best Acoustic Grunge Songs

 The song was written and originally recorded by David Bowie.

-Yes, this addition puts four songs in the Best 3.
-But this is our website so we can do what we want.
+Yes, this was recorded and released outside the so-called “Grunge era.”
 That said, this song from the band’s fourth studio album, “Black Gives Way To Blue” (2009) was written and sung by guitarist Jerry Cantrell.
 It can be seen as an ode to the band’s original vocalist, Lane Staley, who couldn’t kick his addiction to drugs and died in ’02.

 But it can also be a “song is all about choices and their consequences.”